 Here’s the result of this survey:

 Most respondents are VR/AR startups still trying to find their footing in the industry.
 They are trying to create AR/VR content and provide end-to-end solutions for better collaboration.
 However, one of the biggest hurdles for them is money.
-They can’t invest in product development, research, and other liable marketing costs without proper funding.
+They can invest in product development, research, and other liable marketing costs with proper funding.

 Even though AR for healthcare is still in its infancy stage, the future seems bright.
 Why?
 Because technology innovators and visionaries are willing to demo, refine and evangelize widely marketable applications.
 Thus, it will take a little while before investors and customers start to fund best-in-class AR solutions for healthcare.